 The benefits are likely not limited to cocoa powder just because that was the substance observed in this experiment.
 Raw cacao beans and 70% dark chocolate or higher are rich in the same compounds, minerals like selenium, and anti-oxidants, and can offer the same benefits.

 The leaves of peppermint (Mentha piperita L.) were found to decrease the production of inflammatory markers, and demonstrated high anti-viral activity against RSV.
-Peppermint contains high levels of the antioxidants, phenolic acid and flavonoids, effective at free radical scavenging.
+Peppermint contains high levels of the antioxidants, phenolic acid, and flavonoids, effective at free radical scavenging.

 Another study determined peppermint tea has antiviral, antimicrobial, antitumor activity, and even anti-allergy potential.
 Analgesic and anesthetic effects in the CNS and PNS along with immune activity were demonstrated in animal model studies.
-Though there haven’t been clinical trials on peppermnt tea in humans yet, there is evidence in the trials done with peppermint oil that suggests relief for GI ailments.
+Though there haven’t been clinical trials on peppermint tea in humans yet, there is evidence in the trials done with peppermint oil that suggests relief for GI ailments.
 That’s a lot of benefit.

-Drink peppermint tea, chew peppermint leaves, muddle them and put them in green tea, or diffuse high-quality peppermint essential oils.
+Drink peppermint tea, chew peppermint leaves, muddle them, and put them in green tea, or diffuse high-quality peppermint essential oils.